dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Strip.md

 stripType
 {: .paramName}

 Whether to strip from the left end, the right end, or both ends of the `stripSource` string.
+Specify this value unquoted, as shown in the examples below.
 You can use the full or short identifiers:
 {: .paramDefnFirst}

 <table>